Gum in Scrabble and Meaning

 gum (countable and uncountable, plural gums)

-2. (chiefly uncountable) Any viscous or sticky substance resembling those that are exuded by certain plants.
+2. (chiefly uncountable) Any viscous or sticky substance resembling the true gum.

 3. (chiefly uncountable) Chewing gum.